Small Language Models are the Future of Agentic AI: Abstract

 Here we lay out the position that small language models (SLMs) are \textit{sufficiently powerful, inherently more suitable, and necessarily more economical for many invocations in agentic systems, and are therefore the future of agentic AI}.
 Our argumentation is grounded in the current level of capabilities exhibited by SLMs, the common architectures of agentic systems, and the economy of LM deployment.
 We further argue that in situations where general-purpose conversational abilities are essential, heterogeneous agentic systems (i.e., agents invoking multiple different models) are the natural choice.
 We discuss the potential barriers for the adoption of SLMs in agentic systems and outline a general LLM-to-SLM agent conversion algorithm.

-Our position, formulated as a value statement, highlights the significance of the operational and economic impact even a partial shift from LLMs to SLMs is to have on the AI agent industry.
+Our position\footnote{The views and positions expressed in this paper are those of the authors and do not necessarily reflect the views or positions of any entities they represent.}, formulated as a value statement, highlights the significance of the operational and economic impact even a partial shift from LLMs to SLMs is to have on the AI agent industry.
 We aim to stimulate the discussion on the effective use of AI resources and hope to advance the efforts to lower the costs of AI of the present day.
 Calling for both contributions to and critique of our position, we commit to publishing all such correspondence at \texttt{research.nvidia.com/labs/lpr/slm-agents}.